 |Costs per square metre||1 €|

-|GPS Data of planting site||-12.863594, -69.486371|
+|GPS Data of planting site||50.508772, -124.208199|

-|Planting Partner||Wilderness International|
+|Conservation Partner||Wilderness International|

-The land purchases are refinanced by donations, which also cover costs for long-term protection.
+Wilderness International buys these wilderness areas legally secure with land title and protects them for all future.
+We leave them as they are, as undisturbed unique ecosystems, and only visit them for research and education projects.
+The purchases are refinanced by donations, which also cover costs for long-term protection.
 1€ permanently protects 1m2.
 Donors receive a certificate with the exact geo-coordinates and an aerial picture of the protected area.